aastha-v/WilsonGenAI/README.md

 ## Installation
 Download and install the latest version of [Anaconda](https://docs.anaconda.com/anaconda/install/linux/).
 Additionally, download and install [ANNOVAR](https://annovar.openbioinformatics.org/en/latest/user-guide/download/) and [Loftee](https://github.com/konradjk/loftee) for hg38.
+Note: Our pipeline has been standardized on Ubuntu 18.04.6 LTS.

 Create and activate the wilsongen-ai conda environment: